 MariMed Inc. (“MariMed” or the “Company”) is a multi-state operator in the United States cannabis industry.
-MariMed develops, operates, manages and optimizes state-of-the-art, regulatory-compliant facilities for the cultivation, production, and dispensing of medical and adult use cannabis.
-MariMed also licenses its proprietary brands of cannabis, along with other top brands, in domestic markets.
+MariMed develops, operates, manages, and optimizes state-of-the-art, regulatory-compliant facilities for the cultivation, production, and dispensing of medical and adult use cannabis.
+MariMed also licenses its proprietary brands of cannabis and hemp-infused products, along with other top brands, in domestic markets.

 Basis of Presentation

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring items, necessary for their fair presentation in accordance with accounting principles generally accepted in the United States of America (“GAAP”).